ojaha065/JustEnoughTime/README.md

 Simple appointment scheduling system made using Node.js

 ## Settings
-There's a file called `settings.json` in the root of the file structure.
+There's a file named `settings.json` in the root of the file structure.
 You can delete any optional settings from the JSON file to use default values.
 _(Please note that settings are not updated when the server is running)_

 ### yearsToFuture (Required)